Ryanair Cuts Winter Flights — a Warning Signal for Mallorca

 What does Ryanair's withdrawal mean for Mallorca?

-The headline is stark: the low-cost carrier is shifting around one million seats away from many regional airports in Spain this coming winter.
+The headline is stark: the low-cost carrier is shifting around one million seats away from many regional airports in Spain this coming winter, according to a report on Ryanair's winter cuts in Spain.
 At first glance this mainly hits smaller towns on the mainland.
 On closer inspection, however, Mallorca is affected — and noticeably so.

 The key question